Ben Wilson (basketball): Athletes For Better Education (AFBE)

 In July 1984, Wilson attended the invitation-only Athletes For Better Education camp in Princeton, New Jersey.
 The camp allowed scouts and coaches to watch top high school students in a single location.
 After the week-long event, Wilson was ranked the number-one high school player in America.
 As his senior season approached, it was believed that Wilson was considering scholarship offers from the University of Illinois, DePaul University and Indiana University.

 Death

 Background

-On November 20, 1984, Wilson decided against lunching with teammates as he wanted to talk to his girlfriend, Jetun Rush, with whom he had been having significant issues.
+On Tuesday, November 20, 1984, Wilson decided against lunching with teammates as he wanted to talk to his girlfriend, Jetun Rush, with whom he had been having significant issues.
 The couple had conceived a child early in 1984, a son named Brandon, and Rush would neither speak to Wilson nor let him see his child.
 Meanwhile, Calumet High School student Billy Moore was outside Simeon's campus with a .22 caliber revolver, looking to avenge his cousin, who had been allegedly robbed of $10 by a Simeon student.

 After finding out the conflict had been resolved, Moore and his friend Omar Dixon decided to stay nearby.
 Eventually the two followed Moore's friend Erica Murphy to a nearby luncheonette located on South Vincennes Avenue, just up the street from Simeon.